slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

 ------------------------

 It wouldn't be very useful if we had to create a new component definition every time we wanted to change some behavior.
-In the case of our web server example, we may want to customize the title of the page without having to remake the entire configuration.
+To promote reuse of the component, we want to parameterize it.
+In this case let's parameterize the title of the page.

-Also the integration with SlipStream itself isn't great.
-To find the location of the server we have to dig through the parameters on the run page.
+At the same time, we'd like to provide more feedback about the application through SlipStream and make it easy to find the deployed web server.
 Let's also improve this in the next version of the component.

 Title Parameter